Revitalisation programme towards living wage

 - More sustainable energy use and an improved environment in tea growing areas

-The programme is supported by companies all along the tea value chain.
-All producers are part of the programme through the Tea Association of Malawi (TAML).
-The main buyers of Malawi tea are involved; tea traders, packers as well as retailers.
-Also involved are the main development organisations, certification schemes, civil society actors and trade unions in the sector.
+Malawi Tea 2020 is supported by companies all along the tea value chain.
+All participating producers are members of the Tea Association of Malawi (TAML).
+The main buyers of Malawi tea, including traders, packers, and retailers, are on board, and the main development organisations, certification schemes, civil society actors and trade unions in the sector are engaged in the programme.
 The partnership is endorsed by the Malawi government.
-The following 21 organisations have signed up to a commitment of achieving a competitive, profitable Malawi tea industry where workers earn a living wage and smallholders a living income: (in alphabetical order): Ethical Tea Partnership, Ethical Trading Initiative, Fair Trade, IDH – Sustainable Trade Initiative, Jacobs Douwe Egberts, Malawian Tea Traders Association, Marks and Spencer, Mother Parkers, OTG, Oxfam, Rainforest Alliance, Tata Global Beverages, Taylors of Harrogate, Tea Association of Malawi, Tesco, Twinings, Unilever, UTZ, Van Rees.
-The programme will annually review its progress at the Annual Progress Meeting.
-This meeting will take place in Malawi.
-The first Annual Progress meeting is planned for October 2016.
-A progress report will be made available publicly following this meeting.
+The following organisations have committed to achieving a competitive, profitable Malawi tea industry where workers earn a living wage and smallholders a living income (in alphabetical order by category):